ssjshields/archetype-counter/.github/README.md

 ### Settings

+> Close PokeMMO: Set PokeMMO will close down when you exit counter

-> Set whether the Counter retains priority over the PokeMMO window or not
+> Always on Top: Set whether the Counter retains priority over the PokeMMO window or not

-> Ignore the Windows operating system language (use when the operating system language does not match in-game language.)
+> Ignore System Language: Ignore the Windows operating system language (use when the operating system language does not match in-game language.)

+> Beep Count Sound: Set system sound effect when a pokémon is tracked by counter

-> Uninstall Archetype Counter and its dependencies
+> AC Uninstaller: Uninstall Archetype Counter and its dependencies

 ### Total Current Counts
-> Displays the count between all seen monsters for a total count
+> Displays the count(s) from counter and total count between all seen monsters

 ### Debug
->  Open the debug file directory, fetching important data in the form of `.bmp` and `.txt` files for error reporting
+>  Open the debug or failed scanned file directory, fetching important data in the form of `.png` and `.txt` files for error reporting

 </details>
 &nbsp;

 # FAQ
 ### Does this work on Linux, MacOS or mobile?
-> Unfortunately, no- the Counter utilizes built in Windows features (OCR, Powershell, etc.) as well as AHK
+> Unfortunately, no- the Counter utilizes built in Windows features (OCR, Powershell, etc.)

 ### Does this work with custom PokeMMO client themes?
 > Yes, it will work with all custom themes, but the monster nameplate text will be modified to be OCR compatible.